Gaurav9693089415/MOVIE_RECOMMENDER_SYSTEM_TMDb_DATASET/README.md

 # MOVIE_RECOMMENDER_SYSTEM_TMDb_DATASET
-Overview
+Overview:
 This is a content-based movie recommendation system that suggests similar movies based on their features like genres, keywords, cast, crew, and overview.
 The system uses cosine similarity to find the most similar movies to the one you select.

-Features
+# Features
 Recommends 5 most similar movies for any given movie

 Uses movie details like plot, genres, actors, and directors

-Processes text data to find meaningful connections between movies How It Works
+Processes text data to find meaningful connections between movies
+# How It Works
 The system combines multiple data points about each movie:

 Genres (e.g., Action, Comedy)